Baptism of Fire (novel): Plot

 As the group travels, Milva admits that she is pregnant, the result of a liaison with a group of elves she was escorting back to Brokilon.
-At first she asks Regis for a potion to help her abort the child, but after a conversation with Geralt, she decides to keep her baby.
-Unfortunately, they are caught between the warring factions, leading them into the Battle for the Bridge on the Yaruga, where they save Queen Meve, and Milva miscarries.
+At first, she asks Regis for a potion to help her abort the child, but after a conversation with Geralt, she decides to keep her baby.
+Unfortunately, they are caught between the warring factions, leading them into the Battle for the Bridge on the Yaruga, where they save Queen Meve and Milva miscarries.
 Geralt had previously named himself "Geralt of Rivia" despite not actually being from there.
-However, after the battle Geralt is knighted by the queen and his title "of Rivia" becomes official.
+However, after the battle, the queen knights Geralt, and his title "of Rivia" becomes official.

 Meanwhile, Ciri, under the alias "Falka", has settled into life with a party of young outlaws, "the Rats".
-Experiencing killing on a regular basis, she becomes obsessed with it.
+Experiencing killing regularly, she becomes obsessed with it.

-Three months after the collapse of the Brotherhood of Sorcerers in the Thanedd incident, Philippa Eilhart gathers a group of sorceresses - including Yennefer, whom Francesca had transformed into a jade statuette to allow her to escape Thanedd.
+Three months after the collapse of the Brotherhood of Sorcerers in the Thanedd incident, Philippa Eilhart gathers a group of sorceresses—including Yennefer, whom Francesca had transformed into a jade statuette to allow her to escape Thanedd.
 Philippa proposes the founding of a new organization, the Lodge of Sorceresses, claiming that, rather than act as advisors to various monarchs, their magical abilities make them best qualified to rule themselves.
 The only way the nobility of the Northern Kingdoms would accept such rule is if they were all unified under a single monarch, who possesses both royal blood and magical ability; for example, Ciri.
 Philippa asks Yennefer to help the lodge, as her knowledge is essential to finding Ciri, but a Nilfgaardian sorceress, Fringilla Vigo, helps Yennefer escape so she can find Ciri on her own.
 Unlike Geralt, Yennefer decides to track down the rogue mage Vilgefortz, who she believes has kidnapped Ciri and who is owed retribution for his actions on Thanedd Island.